 - We submitted accounting order requests in Montana and South Dakota to allow for the deferral of uncollectible accounts expense in excess of amounts currently recovered.
 The SDPUC issued an order in August 2020 authorizing deferral of costs for possible recovery through future rates.
-The MPSC held a work session in October 2020 and we expect a final order during the fourth quarter of 2020. - The MPSC recently approved a pilot Fixed Cost Recovery Mechanism (FCRM) effective July 1, 2020.
+The MPSC issued an order that allows tracking net expenses and submitting for consideration in a future rate case.
+The order did not allow the creation of a regulatory asset to assure future recovery.
+A Motion for Reconsideration was filed on December 2nd. - The MPSC recently approved a pilot Fixed Cost Recovery Mechanism (FCRM) effective July 1, 2020.
 We asked the MPSC to delay the start of the pilot for one year until July 1, 2021 due to the uncertainty created by the COVID-19 pandemic.
-The MPSC granted the requested one-year delay of implementation but requested 'shadow accounting' to inform the commission of the impacts had the FCRM been implemented as scheduled. - In June 2019, the FERC issued an order accepting our filing of Montana transmission assets, granting interim rates, establishing settlement procedures and terminating our related Tax Cuts and Jobs Act filing.
-A settlement judge has been appointed and settlement negotiations are ongoing.
-We expect to submit a compliance filing with the MPSC upon resolution of our case adjusting the FERC credit in our retail rates. - Each year we submit filings for recovery of purchased power, natural gas and property tax costs.
+The MPSC granted the requested one-year delay of implementation but requested 'shadow accounting' to inform the commission of the impacts had the FCRM been implemented as scheduled. - In May 2019, we filed proposed revisions to our FERC transmission rates.
+In November 2020 we reached a settlement with intervenors establishing formula rates.
+The settlement was filed on November 16th and is awaiting certification by the settlement judge.
+We expect to submit a compliance filing with the MPSC adjusting the FERC credit in our retail rates. - Each year we submit filings for recovery of purchased power, natural gas and property tax costs.
 The respective state commissions review these tracker filings and make cost recovery determinations based on prudency.
 The MPSC voted in October to disallow recovery of approximately \$9.5 million in prior period purchased power costs.
-We disagree with the decision and will evaluate next steps after receiving the MPSC's written order. - After evaluating recent regulatory filings and decisions regarding Colstrip, NorthWestern agreed with Puget Sound Energy to terminate the transaction in which we would have acquired 92.5 megawatts of capacity generation at Colstrip Unit 4 and an additional interest in the Colstrip Transmission System from Puget.
+We disagree with the decision and have filed a Motion for Reconsideration on November 30th. - After evaluating recent regulatory filings and decisions regarding Colstrip, NorthWestern agreed with Puget Sound Energy to terminate the transaction in which we would have acquired 92.5 megawatts of capacity generation at Colstrip Unit 4 and an additional interest in the Colstrip Transmission System from Puget.